longturn/freeciv21/docs/General/Manuals/client-manual.rst

 nation's economy.

 Figure 37 below shows a sample :guilabel:`Economics View`.
 Notice that you can see city improvements and units in a table format giving you the number produced, how much gold in upkeep per turn each consumes, total gold upkeep per turn of all of them and if any are redundant.
 A redundant improvement is one that has been overcome by events; typically by a new technological advancement.
 You want to sell redundant items as they are costing you gold and giving nothing back in return.
 The :guilabel:`Economics View` will not tell you what city the item is redundant in, you will have to go find that yourself.
-This is a good usecase for the advanced select option in the `Cities View`_.
+This is a good use case for the advanced select option in the `Cities View`_.

 The :guilabel:`Economics View` has a few buttons in the upper left: :guilabel:`Disband`, :guilabel:`Sell All`, and :guilabel:`Sell Redundant`.
 The :guilabel:`Disband` button will disband all the units of a type that has